Bira/octopus-carnival/_drafts/dfrpg-ads-disads-skills.md

 Skills also have a difficulty, which determines what their starting level is when you spend your first point in them.
 It can be one of Easy, Average, Hard, and Very Hard.
-The point cost progression is the same, but the different starting positions mean you need to spend more on harder skills to get the same level.
+The costs are always the same: 1 point for the starting level, 2 for the next one, and 4 points for every level thereafter.
+The different "starting positions" for the various difficulties ensure that a harder skill ends up costing more for the same skill level.

 Skills also have defaults, which are the numbers you roll against when you have no training in a skill.
 It's always a much worse number than the one you'd get